UseTheApi/algorithms/README.md

       > Given N integers, count the number of pairs of integers whose difference is K.

-    * Multiplication in Array: productAllNumsExceptItself.hpp
+    * Multiplication in Array: arrays_products/

       > Given an array of integrs.
 Write a function that will return array of products of all numbers in a given array except itslef.
         Ex: [3,2,4,1] => [8, 12, 6, 24]